huaweicloud/terraform-provider-huaweicloud/website/docs/r/compute_secgroup_v2.html.markdown

 ---
 layout: "openstack"
-page_title: "OpenStack: huaweicloud_compute_secgroup_v2"
+page_title: "HuaweiCloud: huaweicloud_compute_secgroup_v2"
 sidebar_current: "docs-openstack-resource-compute-secgroup-v2"
 description: |-
-  Manages a V2 security group resource within OpenStack.
+  Manages a V2 security group resource within HuaweiCloud.
 ---

 # openstack\_compute\_secgroup_v2

-Manages a V2 security group resource within OpenStack.
+Manages a V2 security group resource within HuaweiCloud.

-Please note that managing security groups through the OpenStack Compute API has been deprecated.
-Unless you are using an older OpenStack environment, it is recommended to use the [`huaweicloud_networking_secgroup_v2`](networking_secgroup_v2.html) and [`huaweicloud_networking_secgroup_rule_v2`](networking_secgroup_rule_v2.html) resources instead, which uses the OpenStack Networking API.
+Please note that managing security groups through the HuaweiCloud Compute API has been deprecated.
+Unless you are using an older HuaweiCloud environment, it is recommended to use the [`huaweicloud_networking_secgroup_v2`](networking_secgroup_v2.html) and [`huaweicloud_networking_secgroup_rule_v2`](networking_secgroup_rule_v2.html) resources instead, which uses the HuaweiCloud Networking API.

 ## Example Usage